What is IR Sensor?

 Uploading the code to the Arduino board:

-Step 1: Connect the Arduino board with the computer using a USB cable.
+Step 1: Connect the Arduino board to the PC with a USB cable.

-Step 2: Next type the code mentioned above.
+Step 2: Next, enter the code stated previously.

-Step 3: Select the right board and port.
+Step 3: Select the correct board and port.

-Step 4: Upload the code to the Arduino.
+Step 4: Run the code to program the Arduino.

 Step 5: The LED will glow when any obstacle is detected by the IR sensor.